-Referring to setting policy and procedures, any records completed by students, and / or referring to records completed by others in confidence are useful to move a discussion forward.
+Referring to setting policy and procedures, any records completed by students, and / or referring to records completed by others in confidence will be useful in moving the discussion forward.

-4 Final attainment: Only record pass once the criteria have been achieved.
+Final attainment: Only record pass once the criteria have been achieved.

-Policy and Procedures
+Policy and procedures

-Early Years Educator reference 4.6, 4a, 4b, 4c, 4f, 1a (k) Criteria 4.6.
-It is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
-4a Identify and act upon own responsibilities in relation to:health and safety confidentiality of informationpromoting the welfare of babies and children 4b Carry out risk assessments and risk management in line with: employer, local and national requirements policies and procedures 4c Respond and take appropriate action to accidents and emergency situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and hazards receiving, storing, recording, administering and the safe disposal of medicines 4f Use equipment, furniture, and materials safely, following the manufacturer's instructions and setting's requirements, with regard for sleep safety.
-Assist others in the safe use of: equipment furniture materials 1a (k) Promote health and wellbeing in settings by implementing strategies to encourage babies and children to: consume healthy and balanced meals, snacks and drinks appropriate for their age and that support good oral health be physically active through planned and spontaneous activity throughout the day, both indoors and outdoors be aware of personal safety and the safety of others Assessed skills develop personal hygiene practices, including oral hygiene The student is able to discuss reasons why it is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
-Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: health and safety confidentiality of information • promoting the welfare of babies and children Where aspects are not observable, they can be developed through a professional discussion.
+Early Years Educator reference 4.6, 4a, 4b, 4c, 4f, 1a (k) Criteria 4.6 It is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
+4a Identify and act upon own responsibilities in relation to:health and safety confidentiality of information promoting the welfare of babies and children.
+4b Carry out risk assessments and risk management in line with: employer, local and national requirements policies and procedures.
+4c Respond and take appropriate action to accidents and emergency situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and begander identifying risks and hazards receiving, storing, recording, administering and the safe disposal of medicines.
+4f Use equipment, furniture, and materials safely, following the manufacturer's instructions and setting's requirements, with regard for sleep safety.
+Assist others in the safe use of: equipment furniture materials.
+1a (k) Promote health and wellbeing in settings by implementing strategies to encourage babies and children to: consume healthy and balanced meals, snacks and drinks appropriate for their age and that support good oral health be physically active through planned and spontaneous activity throughout the day, both indoors and outdoors be aware of personal safety and the safety of others develop personal hygiene practices, including oral hygiene.
+Assessed skills The student is able to discuss reasons why it is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
+Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: • health and safety • confidentiality of information • promoting the welfare of babies and children.
+Carry out risk assessments and risk management in line with: • employer, local and national requirements • policies and procedures.